Executive Dialogues

 GSC 2025, Scottsdale

-The Executive Dialogues series wasn't new — but Scottsdale was the first time I had full creative control over the direction and production talent.
-And the timing couldn't have been tighter.
+The Executive Dialogues series wasn't new — but Scottsdale was the first time I had full creative control over direction and production talent.
 The shoot had to fit inside GSC while the creative team was simultaneously running the full conference production.
-Environmental graphics, presentations, photoshoot, motion, badges, print — all of it already in motion when the video studio was added to the mix.

-There were no dedicated crew days, no separate location, no buffer.
-The video setup ran alongside the corporate headshot program in the same space, sharing crew, logistics, and creative bandwidth — hair and makeup, a stylist, 10-minute headshot slots, environmental installs, and deck production all happening at once.
-The studio format was minimal by necessity: a single walk-by setup, controlled environment, branded backdrop — turning a drab beige room into a first-rate studio using borrowed furniture and decor, including plants.
+Rather than a purpose-built schedule, the video studio ran alongside the corporate headshot program in the same space, sharing crew, logistics, and creative bandwidth.
+A single walk-by setup, controlled environment, branded backdrop — turning a drab beige room into a first-rate studio using borrowed furniture, decor, and plants.
 What it produced was broadcast-quality thought leadership content captured inside the controlled chaos of a major conference.

 Going Global: London, Managed Remotely from New York

 As the program expanded, it crossed the Atlantic — a London-based shoot for two of PubMatic's most significant customer relationships: The Coca-Cola Company and IPG Mediabrands.
-The timing was straightforward: Rajeev was already traveling to London, so rather than pass up the opportunity, we brought the studio to him.
-The shoot was set up inside the PubMatic London office, with the local Marketing lead on the ground handling logistics and crew coordination.
+Rajeev was already traveling to London, so rather than pass up the opportunity, we brought the studio to him.

 The Hub and the Social Engine

-The distribution strategy was built around speed and relevance.
-Full-length dialogues went out across LinkedIn, Facebook, Instagram, and X, while social shorts were cut from the same footage and optimized per platform.
-Topics were matched deliberately to what was moving in the industry — AI, agentic advertising, automation, supply chain — so the content arrived when it was most useful, not weeks later when the moment had passed.
+The distribution strategy was built around speed and relevance — full-length dialogues across LinkedIn, Facebook, Instagram, and X, with social shorts cut from the same footage and matched deliberately to what was moving in the industry.
+Content that arrived when it was most useful, not weeks later when the conversation had moved on.

 Impact